Reversibility of quantum resources through probabilistic protocols

-We thus construct the first complete reversible framework for general quantum resources, including entanglement.
-We stress that, although conceptually similar, our approach does not exactly recover the reversibility conjectured in~\cite{brandao_2008-1,brandao_2010,brandao_2015}, since only strictly deterministic transformations were employed there.
-However, we consider it to be strong supporting evidence in favour of reversibility being an achievable phenomenon in general quantum resource theories.
+We stress that, although conceptually similar, our approach follows an alternative pathway that does not exactly recover the reversibility conjectured in Refs.~\cite{brandao_2008-1,brandao_2010,brandao_2015}, as the latter relied only on strictly deterministic transformation rates.
+However, in light of the similarities and relations that we establish between probabilistic and deterministic rates, we consider our results to be strong supporting evidence in favour of reversibility being an achievable phenomenon in general quantum resource theories.

 On the technical side, the way we avoid issues associated with the generalised quantum Stein's lemma~\cite{brandao_2010-1} that undermined the original reversibility claims, is to use only the \emph{strong converse} part of the lemma, which is still valid~\cite{berta_2022}.
 Strong converse rates are typically understood as general no-go limitations on resource transformations, but here we turn them into achievable rates precisely by employing probabilistic protocols.
 For the special case of entanglement distillation, we show that these two concepts --- strong converse rates in deterministic transformations on one side, and probabilistic conversion rates on the other --- are exactly equivalent, which holds true also in the most practically relevant settings of entanglement manipulation such as under local operations and classical communication (LOCC).